 The class StudentEndpoint’s source code

-private static final String NAMESPACE_URI = "https://www.howtodoinjava.com/xml/school";
+private static final String NAMESPACE_URI = "https://www.howtodoinjava.com/xml/school";should be

 The difference between them is [https -> http].
 Because, the school.xsd file’s targetNamespace is [http://www.howtodoinjava.com/xml/school].